ionar2/spidermod/README.md

 This project is now once more maintained.

-The new project has three new developers.
+The new project has three new contributors.

 MFatC, NorkenBot and ObsidianKing10.